Moon-0xff/gnome-mpris-label/HACKING.md

 modified version: `$ ./install.sh`

 And restarting the shell for the changes to take effect:
-* If using Xorg, you can restart the gnome-shell by typing `Alt+F2, r`
+* If using Xorg, you can restart gnome-shell by typing `Alt+F2, r`
 * If using Wayland, you will need to log out and log back in

-Note that if you do a fork of an older version of the code and your revision has a lower revision number in `metadata.json` than the one in EGO, it will get overwritten in the background.
+Note that if you do a fork from an older version of the code and your revision has a lower revision number in `metadata.json` than the one in EGO, it will get overwritten in the background.